When considering a flooring option for either inside or outside

 concrete.

-The process of installing a stained concrete floor is to first remove any
+The process of installing a stained concrete floor is to first remove

-longevity to the Acid Stained Floor.
-The sealer is impervious to most
+maximum beauty and longevity to the Acid Stained Floor.
+The sealer

-household spills, including pet stains.
-It is very low maintenance in that all
+is impervious to most household spills, including pet stains.
+It is very

-that needs to be done is to be swept and an occasional damp mop.
-Over
+low maintenance in that all that needs to be done is to be swept and

-time, the sealed and stained concrete, can develop scuff marks and light
+concrete, can develop scuff marks and light scratching over the

-original beauty to your floor.
+beauty to your floor.
 For new concrete or concrete that is in good

 condition, this is the most cost effective way to go.

 For most remodel projects, we recommend installing an overlay first.
-When

-often damaged.
-In the case of tile, ghosting of the grout lines can appear
+underneath is often damaged.
+In the case of tile, ghosting of the

-(no, they don’t come out).
-The tack strips create pock marks on the edges
+grout lines can appear (no, they don’t come out).
+The tack strips

-of the rooms, that can be filled but they won’t blend.
-Linoleum and carpet
+create pock marks on the edges of the rooms, that can be filled but

-glue can penetrate deep into the concrete, and may only appear after the
+the concrete, and may only appear after the concrete is stained.

-the existing concrete, providing a finish that appears like a brand new
+existing concrete, providing a finish that appears like a brand new

 concrete pour.